-This paper develops such a framework to analyze the input-output properties of distance-based formations.
+This paper develops a framework to analyze the input-output properties of distance-based formations.
 We begin by linearizing the nonlinear gradient dynamics around a target equilibrium configuration.
 This yields a \ac{lti} model whose system matrix is a configuration-dependent, weighted graph Laplacian.
-This model, while an approximation, allows us to leverage the powerful tools of classical systems theory to analyze the formation's controllability and observability.
+This model, while an approximation, allows us to leverage the powerful tools of classical systems theory to analyze the formation's controllability.

 The main contributions of this paper are twofold.
-First, we develop a unified geometric framework that provides a complete decomposition of the uncontrollable subspace.
-We define the global rotational subspace, $\mathcal{R}_i$, to characterize uncontrollable rigid-body modes, and the local rotational subspace, $\mathcal{T}_i$, to characterize locally hidden deformations.
+First, we develop a unified geometric framework for uncontrollable modes.
+We provide an exact geometric characterization of uncontrollable rigid-body modes via the global rotational subspace $\mathcal{R}_i$, and establish a geometric bound on uncontrollable deformations via the local rotational subspace $\mathcal{T}_i$ for minimally connected actuators.
 Second, we analyze the dynamic implications of this structure, demonstrating that the system's ability to recover its shape is determined by the alignment of a disturbance with the local component of the standard rotational rigid-body mode.
 This establishes a direct link between the geometry of hidden modes and disturbance rejection.

 The remainder of this paper is organized as follows.
 Section 2 provides the necessary background on rigidity theory and system-theoretic concepts.
 Section 3 formally defines the problem, introducing the nonlinear dynamics and the linearized model used for analysis.
-Section 4 presents our main theoretical contribution: a complete geometric characterization of the uncontrollable subspace.
+Section 4 presents our main theoretical contribution: a geometric characterization of the uncontrollable subspace.
 Finally, Section 5 analyzes the dynamic implications of this geometric structure and illustrates the results with a case study.